vllm-metal vs mlx_lm: Contiguous vs Paged Varlen KV Cache

 The one layer we replaced

-The cliff lives in attention. vllm-metal is a vLLM plugin for Apple Silicon: at the model level it reuses mlx_lm’s weight loader, RMSNorm, Linear, MoE, and MLP layers; anything that is not the attention layer is mlx_lm code.
-The single thing we replaced is attention.
+The cliff lives in attention. vllm-metal is a vLLM plugin for Apple Silicon: at the model level it reuses mlx_lm’s weight loader, RMSNorm, Linear, MoE, and MLP layers.
+All of these are token-wise.
+They operate on each token independently and don’t care whether tokens are batched as a [B, T] padded rectangle or flattened to a [total_tokens] varlen strip.
+Attention is the only layer that needs to know about sequence boundaries; that is the one we replaced.
 Above the model, the scheduler is vLLM’s.

-mlx_lm uses flash-style attention over a contiguous, left-padded KV cache shaped [B, H, T, D] (B = batch size, H = number of KV heads, T = sequence length uniform across the batch, D = head dim), consumed by MLX’s stock scaled_dot_product_attention. vllm-metal uses flash-style attention over a paged KV cache laid out as [total_tokens, H, D]: tokens from every sequence packed onto a single flat token dimension, with cu_seqlens marking sequence boundaries.
-The vLLM scheduler drives this layout.
+mlx_lm uses flash-style attention over a contiguous, left-padded KV cache shaped [B, H, T, D] (B = batch size, H = number of KV heads, T = sequence length uniform across the batch, D = head dim), consumed by MLX’s stock scaled_dot_product_attention. vllm-metal uses flash-style attention over a paged KV cache laid out as [total_tokens, H, D]: tokens from every sequence are packed onto a single flat token dimension, with cu_seqlens marking sequence boundaries. mlx_lm’s cache is 4D; vllm-metal’s view is 3D, with the [B, T] axes collapsed into a single [total_tokens] axis.
+The vLLM scheduler drives the varlen layout.
 Same MLP, different attention.

 Why the cliff exists, and what vllm-metal does instead